In this tutorial, you will learn:-

 This will help you to:-

 What does an IELTS overall band score of 7.0 really mean?
 Or a 6.5?
 Is it possible to get a 9.0?
+What is a good score in IELTS?
 Questions I'm sure we've all asked or heard.
-Forget for a moment the score you might need for obtain a visa or to start that postgraduate course and just remember that your IELTS score is a trusted snapshot of your competence in English at a particular moment in time.
+Forget for a moment the score you might need to obtain a visa or to start that postgraduate course and just remember that your IELTS score is a trusted snapshot of your competence in English at a particular moment in time.
 It's a description of what you can do in English.

 So, a "good" overall score is 7.0 or higher.
 In fact, a band 7.0 is described as a "good user", a band 8.0 a "very good user" and a 9.0 an "expert" user.
 But even a 6.0 is a "competent" user.
 Not very descriptive at all until we begin reading the fuller descriptions at each overall level and then the descriptions for each section: listening, reading, writing and speaking.
 The overall IELTS 8.0 band score for example states: